dfinity/sdk/docs/concepts/pull-dependencies.md

 - "yhgn4-myaaa-aaaaa-aabta-cai": "dep_b" in `dfx.json`;
 - "yahli-baaaa-aaaaa-aabtq-cai": "dep_c" in `dfx.json`;
-- "yofga-2qaaa-aaaaa-aabsq-cai": a indirect dependency that both "dep_b" and "dep_c" depend on;
+- "yofga-2qaaa-aaaaa-aabsq-cai": an indirect dependency that both "dep_b" and "dep_c" depend on;

 ### 3. Set init arguments using `dfx deps init`